Seeley G. Mudd Building, 2101 E. Wesley Ave. Denver, CO 80208

 Boettcher Foundations Webb-Waring Biomedical Research Award

 Fenix, A. M. (2016).
-Expansion and concatenation of non-muscle myosin IIA filaments drive cellular contractile system formation during interphase and mitosis.
-Molecular Biology of the Cell, E15-10-0725.
+Expansion and concatenation of non-muscle myosin IIA filaments drive cellular contractile system formation during interphase and mitosis, E15-10-0725.

 Van Engelenburg, S. (2018).
 Pushing the Envelope: Toward a Nanoscale Model of HIV-1 Assembly.
 Biophysical Society 62nd Annual Meeting.
 San Francisco, CA: Biophysical Society.